mustakshif/Asri/README.md

 * 🧩 Streamlined superblock margins for simplified creation of grid and masonry layouts
 * 📝 Enhanced the layout details in database and attribute view for improved clarity and organization
 * 💬 Supports right-to-left layout, accommodating languages written from right to left, such as Arabic[^5]
-* 🚏 Document-level text direction settings cater to different language layout needs
+* 🚏 Document-level typography direction settings cater to different language layout needs
 * 🌐 Multi-language support, specially adapted for Chinese, English and Arabic

 ### Clear and Convenient Navigation